 Do thick glasses (mota chashma) or contact lenses slow you down?
 If LASIK, SILK, or PRK were not recommended, ICL (Implantable Collamer Lens) at Shroff Eye Centre can be a safe, precise and comfortable alternative.

-At Shroff Eye Centre, patients choose cutting-edge technology plus personalised care at every stage — before, during and after surgery.
-With over 100 years of trusted eye care and experienced surgeons like Dr. Rushad Shroff, Dr. Ritu Arora, Dr. Dariel Mathur, and Dr. Apoorva Aggarwal, your vision is in expert hands.
+Patients choose Shroff Eye Centre not only for cutting-edge technology but also for personalized care at every stage- before, during, and after surgery.
+With over 100 years of trusted eye care and experienced surgeons like Dr. Rushad Shroff, Dr. Ritu Arora, Dr. Dariel Mathur & Dr Apoorva Aggarwal, your vision is in expert hands.

 Watch: ICL Eye Surgery Explained by Shroff Eye Centre